joaorcarmona/Oceanstor_PSModule/README.md

 # Oceanstor_PSModule
-Oceanstor PowerShell Module, is a module to operate with Huawei Oceanstor devices (v3, v5, v6)
+Oceanstor PowerShell Module, is a module to operate with Huawei Oceanstor devices (v3) - v5 and v6 not tested but should work

 TODO